Back to Wyoming

 Plain English Breakdown

-The bill did not pass in the current session, so it has no effective date as of now.
+The bill did not pass in its session and therefore has no effective date.

-This bill establishes a process for the Environmental Quality Council to designate state lands with significant community value and requires the Board of Land Commissioners to consider these designations when evaluating land use changes.
+This bill establishes a process for the Environmental Quality Council to designate state lands as having significant community value, requiring the Board of Land Commissioners to consider these designations when evaluating changes in land use.

 What This Bill Does

-• Creates a new paragraph in W.S.
-35-11-112 that allows the Environmental Quality Council to review applications for designating state lands as having significant community value.
+• Creates a new paragraph (vii) in W.S.
+35-11-112 that allows the Environmental Quality Council to review and approve applications for state lands with significant community value.

-• Requires the council to hold public hearings and accept comments on these applications before making decisions.
+• Requires the council to hold a hearing and accept public comments on any application received.

 Who It Names or Affects